 As you can see, the system is designed so that Authenticated users (backend) have no explicit permission set for the backend, which means that they don’t have access to any features unless specifically granted access.
 This is by design, as it is much easier to maintain this type of model than a model where you must explicitly remove access to various sets of users as they are created.

 You can always override the default permission for a user role by setting explicit permissions for the role on some content.
-For example, you may want to deny regular website visitors – the user role Anonymous users (frontend) – access to a Members’ Area.
-To do so you can simply add an explicit permission to the root page of the members’ area where the permission for the user roles is set to None.
+For example, you may want to deny regular website visitors - the user role Anonymous users (frontend) - access to a Members' Area.
+To do so, set the permission for Anonymous users (frontend) to None on the root page of the members' area, and make sure the same users do not receive a higher permission (such as Read) through other roles or groups on that branch.

 Setting permissions